Goodbye Mother: Synopsis

 After years of studying in the United States, Van and his boyfriend, Ian, return to Vietnam to visit Van's family on the day of relocating his father's grave.
-Van's extended family includes his grandmother, who is suffering from memory loss, his widowed mother, uncles and aunts, two cousins, and the youngest sister.
+Van's extended family includes his grandmother, who is suffering from memory loss, his widowed mother, uncles and aunts, two cousins.
 As the eldest grandson, Van faces pressure from his family to find a wife and have children to continue the family line according to Eastern cultural customs.
 Van and Ian must discreetly express affection for each other to avoid discovery by the family.
 Van promises to talk to his family about their relationship when the time is right.

 Due to confusion, Van's grandmother mistakes Ian for Van and witnesses them kissing.
 She questions Ian about their relationship, and he candidly explains everything.
 On the day of the father's death anniversary, Van's uncle asks him about marriage plans, and Van responds that he will marry "soon."
 Hearing this, the grandmother becomes angry, thinking that Van has betrayed his lover, Ian.
 When Van's mother asks about his future intentions, he reveals that he plans to start a family in the United States and sponsor his mother to join him.

 Ian becomes frustrated with the need to conceal their relationship and demands that Van openly acknowledge it.
 Van, feeling conflicted, learns about his mother's serious illness and shares the difficult situation with Ian, unaware that his mother overhears the conversation.

 While walking on the street, Ian is harassed by Van's younger cousin and friends, who steal his phone.
 A confrontation ensues, leading to Van hitting the cousin, further escalating tensions within the family.

 The film concludes as Van's mother accompanies Ian back to the United States.
 Van promises to sponsor his mother's move to the U.S. At the airport, Ian reveals that Van's mother wished them happiness together.